Fiction: The Stronghold

 By Sean Jacques

 I didn’t take losing Susie very well.
 It had dragged me down to a hell I’d never been before.
-I went through a long stretch of drinking and moping and crying, I lost my job at the garage, and I became such a sad sack of shit that nobody wanted to be around me anymore.
-And I really couldn’t blame them.
-Whenever I looked at myself in the mirror all I could see was a pathetic loser with a broken heart and no glue.
+I went through a long stretch of drinking and moping and crying.
+Lost my job at the garage.
+I became such a sad sack of shit that nobody wanted to be around me anymore.
+And I really couldn’t blame them because whenever I looked at myself in the mirror all I could see was a pathetic loser with a broken heart and no glue.

-Then over the next couple of weeks, Garrett’s notion wouldn’t leave my mind, and it had gotten me to thinking that maybe escaping from my shitty life might do me some good.
+Over the next couple of weeks, Garrett’s notion wouldn’t leave my mind.
+It got me thinking that maybe escaping from my shitty life might do me some good.
 So a little before midnight on a Tuesday in July, I hopped in my Silverado and took off toward the Arizona-Mexico border.
-I left my cell phone behind, figuring it would be better to go full-bore off-the-grid, and since I’d been on a six-month bender, I didn’t bring any booze along either, though I did pack some joints to take the edge off.
+I left my cell phone behind, figuring it would better to go full-bore off-the-grid, and since I’d been on a six-month bender, I didn’t bring any booze along either.
+Though I did pack some joints to take the edge off.

-After seven or eight night hours of sober driving in darkness, I hit Tucson just as the sun was peeking up from the purpling eastern sky.
-My head was aching and my hands were shaking, and as I continued along Interstate 10 with a convoy of truckers, I got to watching the world pass by.
+After seven or eight hours of sober driving in darkness, I hit Tucson just as the sun was peeking up from the purpling eastern sky.
+My head was aching, and my hands were shaking.
+And as I continued along Interstate 10 with a convoy of truckers, I got to watching the world pass by.
 Not much life in this desolate part of the country.
 Nothing but sand and prickly plants strapped with enough spikes to kill a man.
-It was then I figured it was time to light up some dope and put my mind on cruise control for a while, and try my best to steer my thoughts away from Susie and the reason she’d left me.
+It was then I figured it was prime time to light up some dope and put my mind on cruise control for a while and try my best to steer my thoughts away from Susie and the reason she’d left me.

 #